feast-dev/feast-demo/README.md

 ## Overview

 This tutorial demonstrates the use of on demand feature views and stream ingestion in Feast.
-It extends the Feast default demo data to include on demand transformations and pushing to the online store from stream events..
+It extends the Feast default demo data to include on demand transformations and pushing to the online store from stream events.

+It also includes miscellaneous code samples for embedding in tutorials / blog posts.

 ## Setup